 Goreme Cappadocia Kapadokya, Turkey Travel Guide

 Public transportation in Cappadocia mainly uses dolmuş (minibuses).
-There are no metro or tram systems in this region.
+There are no metro or tram systems in this territory.
 Dolmuş operate on fixed routes but function somewhat like collective taxis, picking up and dropping off passengers along their route.
 They are comfortable and commonly air-conditioned.

 Dolmuş routes connect Goreme to neighboring towns like Ürgüp, Avanos, Nevşehir, and Ortahisar, that are the main tourist and residential centers.
 The Goreme Otogar (bus station) serves as the main hub for dolmuş services in Goreme.